 During the ICEE panel discussion on international relations and cultural diplomacy, Dr Christian Greco, director of the Egyptian Museum in Turin, shared the story about the protest received from Giorgia Meloni, a far-right politician, following his initiative to favour inclusion and send a welcoming message to the Arabic speaking community.

-‘Lucky those who speak Arabic’, was a campaign he launched aimed at drawing visitors from Egypt and other Arabic-speaking countries.
+‘Fortunato chi parla arabo’ (‘Lucky who speak Arabic’) was a social campaign launched by the museum and aimed at drawing visitors from Egypt and other Arabic-speaking countries.